Automotive industry in South Africa: Public charging infrastructure

 South Africa has a small, but growing EV charging station network.
 There is no direct government infrastructure spending on EV charging, and SA therefore has a patchwork of private charging sites.
 Investment in infrastructure is increasing.

-As of October 2025, there are at least 500 public EV chargers across South Africa.
+As of October 2025, there are at least 500 public EV chargers across South Africa, roughly 70% of which are operated by local company GridCars.

+The majority of chargers are located in and around the metros of Cape Town, Durban, and Johannesburg.

-Numerous proof of concept high-capacity DC chargers are installed at various sites across SA, including the three 400 kW chargers at Zero Carbon Charge's N12 North West facility, the 200 kW station at the Mall of Africa in Midrand, and the 150 kW one at Canal Walk in Cape Town.
+Numerous proof of concept high-capacity DC chargers are installed at various sites across SA, including the three 400 kW chargers at Charge's N12 North West facility, the 200 kW station at the Mall of Africa in Midrand, and the 150 kW one at Canal Walk in Cape Town.

 The cost of installing a charging station is estimated to be between R500,0000 and R2 million.
 To reach profitability, SA will need around 100,000 EVs on the road.

 As of 2025, there are around 3,500 new EVs sold per year in South Africa.
 Sales are expected to grow steadily, as new models are introduced into the market.
 At the same time, the industry was estimated to already be worth R2.8 billion.

-The country's charging network comprises, among other initiatives, the following:
+The country's charging network comprises, among other initiatives, the following operators.
+The list is ranked from largest to smallest number of currently active chargers.